State v. J.A. – First Degree Rape

 As of December 1, 2011, citizens throughout North Carolina had the legal right to defend themselves from a threat of violence without first being required to retreat.
 This was the date that North Carolina’s Stand Your Ground law took effect.

-Since the death of Trayvon Martin on February 26, 2012 and with the ongoing criminal case of George Zimmerman in Florida, North Carolina’s own self-defense laws have been questioned.
-Zimmerman was charged with second-degree murder felony charges in the shooting death of 17-year-old Martin; he asserted that he acted in self defense and should be exempt from prosecution under Florida’s Stand Your Ground Law.
+Since the death of Trayvon Martin on February 26, 2012, and with the ongoing criminal case of George Zimmerman in Florida, North Carolina’s own self-defense laws have been questioned.
+Zimmerman was charged with second-degree murder felony charges in the shooting death of 17-year-old Martin; he asserted that he acted in self-defense and should be exempt from prosecution under Florida’s Stand Your Ground Law.

 Stand Your Ground laws exist in at least 25 states, including North Carolina and Florida.
-Sometimes called “Shoot First” laws or “Make My Day” laws, the extent to which one can legally go to defend himself or another are dictated by these rules.
+Sometimes called “Shoot First” laws or “Make My Day” laws, the extent to which one can legally go to defend himself or another is dictated by these rules.